 - Make sure to keep all elements except what you’re testing the same so you can compare performance between the new ads and the control (i.e., the previous wins)

 Routinely testing on paid media is the best way to ensure long-term success and growth for your brand.
+And determining how many ads you should test should be simply based on ad spend.

 If the above process feels familiar, it should.
 At its core, split testing on paid media is grounded in the scientific method.